asnakina/harvard-gallery-app/README.md

 ![Printscreen 2](/images/printscreen2.jpg)

-## A link to this deployed project via Surge:
+## The link to this deployed project via Surge:
 http://descriptive-push.surge.sh

 ## Youtube video link from the peresentation: